Teaching is one of my greatest passions,butI used to be quite terrified of it.

 - creating customized skincare products including facial steams, cleansers, masks, toners, and scrubs

-Do you have any experience with taking a plant-based beauty or herbalism class?
+Do you have any experience using plant-based skincare products?
 Feel free to share in the comment below!